-Have you ever wondered what Ground Penetrating Radar can be used for?
+Do you know what Ground Penetrating Radar can be used for?
 Do you know how it works?
 Can it help you?
 This article will help you understand.
-It’s all about making a business case for Ground Penetrating Radar.
+It’s all about informing you how Ground Penetrating Radar could help you.

 Ground Penetrating Radar (GPR) uses pulses of high-frequency radio waves to detect and map changes in the sub-surface.
 It is a non-intrusive survey technique and there are no harmful emissions.